What happened at Astroworld?

 What is a crowd surge?

-This tragic type of event is not uncommon, calling to mind everything from the 1989 Hillsbourough disaster – which left 97 people dead after a football match in Sheffield, England – to the 2003 Rhode Island nightclub fire West Warwick, Rhode Island that killed 100 people and injured 230.
+This tragic type of event is not uncommon, calling to mind everything from the 1989 Hillsborough disaster – which left 97 people dead after a football match in Sheffield, England – to the 2003 Rhode Island nightclub fire in West Warwick, Rhode Island, that killed 100 people and injured 230.

 “At occupancies of about 7 persons per square meter the crowd becomes almost a fluid mass,” John Fruin, a retired research engineer with the Port Authority of New York and New Jersey, wrote in a 1993 paper, The Causes and Prevention of Crowd Disasters.